Contrast-Security-OSS/docs/content/admin/onboard_team/CreateUsers.md

 #### Templates

-Download **CSV templates** directly from the Contrast interface by hovering over the upload icon and clicking the link in the tooltip, or by clicking the links below.
+Download CSV-formatted templates directly from the Contrast UI by hovering over the upload icon and clicking the link in the tooltip, or by clicking the links below.

 * [Database or SSO authentication](assets/attachments/user_upload/Contrast-user-upload-template-organizationadmin-email.csv)
 * [HTTP Header, LDAP or AD authentication](assets/attachments/user_upload/Contrast-user-upload-template-organizationadmin-username.csv)

 #### Upload progress

 Once the spreadsheet upload is in progress, you can leave the page and continue with other tasks in Contrast.
 If the upload is successful, Contrast shows you a confirmation message with the number of users uploaded.
 If the upload failed, Contrast shows you an error message with the source of the error on the spreadsheet.